Omnicentra/snatched-ai-workspace/apps/expo/docs/app-update-checking.md

 # App Update Checking Feature

-This feature allows the app to check for updates from the App Store/Google Play Store and prompt users to update when a newer version is available.
+This feature allows the app to check for updates using Expo's OTA (Over-The-Air) update system and download updates in the background for a seamless user experience.

 ## Components

-### 1. `useAppUpdateCheck` Hook (`src/hooks/useAppUpdateCheck.ts`)
+### 1. `storage.ts` Utility (`src/lib/storage.ts`)

-A custom React hook that handles version checking logic:
+A utility module that provides a shared MMKV instance for high-performance storage:

 **Features:**
-- Checks for app updates from the App Store (iOS) or Google Play Store (Android)
-- Caches the last check time to avoid excessive API calls (24-hour interval)
+- Uses MMKV for fast, synchronous storage operations
+- Encrypted storage with a unique key
+- Shared instance across the app
+- Type-safe storage keys

+### 2. `background-updates.ts` Utility (`src/utils/background-updates.ts`)

+A utility module that handles background update checking using `expo-background-fetch` and `expo-updates`:

+**Features:**
+- Runs background update checks using Expo's background fetch capability
+- Downloads updates automatically when available (minimum 30-minute intervals)
+- Uses MMKV for fast, synchronous storage of update status
+- Provides functions for manual update checking and applying updates

+**Key Functions:**
+- `registerBackgroundUpdateTask()`: Registers the background task for checking updates
+- `checkForUpdateManually()`: Manually checks for and downloads updates
+- `applyUpdate()`: Applies downloaded updates by reloading the app
+- `dismissUpdate()` / `isUpdateDismissed()`: Handles update dismissal logic

+### 3. `useAppUpdateCheck` Hook (`src/hooks/useAppUpdateCheck.ts`)

+A custom React hook that provides a React interface to the update system:

+**Features:**
+- Monitors update status from background tasks and MMKV storage
+- Provides loading states and error handling
+- Allows manual update checks and immediate update application
-- Allows users to dismiss update prompts for specific versions
+- Handles update dismissal for specific versions
-- Provides methods to open the app store and force-check for updates

 **Usage:**
 ```typescript